-Time until Event Milestone Date Completed 2-4 months Determine the logistics and structure of your NIB Audition Event: $\star$ Primary contact for audition applicants. $\star$ Location of the event. $\bigstar$ Date of the event (Choose 1st, 2nd & 3rd options). $\star$ Determine what is being offered. $\star$ List of materials and equipment needed.
+Note that this list is presented with many potential milestones.
+It is intended to be used as a guide, so some items may not be applicable for your program.
+You may edit or mark "N/A" as appropriate.
+Time until Milestone Event Completed 2-4 months Determine the logistics and structure of your NIB Audition Event: ★ Primary contact for audition applicants. ★ Location of the event. ★ Date of the event (Choose 1st, 2nd & 3rd options). ★ Determine what is being offered. ★ List of materials and equipment needed.
 Reserve your event space.
 Secure recording equipment and a recording technician (if a technician is necessary).
 2 months Create promotional materials.
-2 111011415 Begin promoting your event.
+Begin promoting your event.
 2 weeks Check on the space you plan to use.
 Check on the secured recording equipment and technician.
 Check-in with Chapter (attendance, specific planning).
 2 days Prepare for the event: ★ Place any supplies, materials, etc. needed in one place. ★ Check with chapter members regarding the time of the event and transportation (if applicable).
-60 minutes Be at the event location.
-Walkthrough the recording space, the setup, and any other last minute logistics.
+Be at the event location.
+Walkthrough the recording space, the setup, and 60 minutes any other last minute logistics.
 Confirm the event details with the event coordinators.
 0 minutes Start the event.
-During Remain positive and poised.
-After Wish the participants good luck.
-Clean up the facility, always remembering to leave it better than you found it.
+Remain positive and poised.
+During Wish the participants good luck.
+Clean up the facility, always remembering After to leave it better than you found it.